AkashSrivastava1721/ChampTube/README.md

 ## Features Implemnted:
 1. Signup
-2. Signin, Authentication
+2. Signin, Authentication, JWT Token
-3. When u signin 2 options see the uploaded videos in dashboard link or upload videos in upload in upload link
+3. When u signin 2 options see the uploaded videos in dashboard link or you can upload videos in upload in upload link
 4. homepage contains all the videos
 5. in the sidebar u will see all the videos on basis of tags
 6. connection with mongodb atlas